(Stock Image)

 Read Description ▼

-Alex Ross painted art; Dynamic Forces variant cover; 2008
+Alex Ross painted art; Dynamic Forces variant cover; 2008; image size 10" x 15"

 1st Bucky as Cap!Stunning portrait by Ross of Bucky as Captain America, published as the Dynamic Forces variant cover to his debut issue.
 Bucky took over the mantle of Captain America following the apparent death of Steve Rogers in Ed Brubaker's iconic run with the character that included the introduction of The Winter Soldier which re-introduced Bucky as a major player in Cap's mythos.
-Gouache on board.
+Gouache on 11" x 17" board.
 Art is in excellent condition.

 Includes copy of the printed comic.